Table of contents

 Main focus: Harden AI applications before they go live

-From identifying risky AI components to red teaming and prompt protection, these tools help secure models and pipelines before production.
+From identifying risky AI components to red teaming and AI security testing, these tools help secure models and pipelines before production.

 1. Mend.io

-Mend.io is an AI native application security platform that secures applications from code to cloud.
-The platform includes five tools like SCA and SAST, and also Mend AI to secure AI components.
-Mend AI automatically inventories AI components like AI models agents, MCPs and RAGs, enrich all components with compliance and security information, apply policies and simulate adversarial attacks with AI red teaming.
+Mend.io is a security platform built for every risk, across application security and AI security — securing the code layer, the AI layer, and the attack surface between them.
+The platform includes SCA and SAST, as well as Mend AI to secure AI components.
+Mend AI automatically inventories AI components like AI models, agents, MCPs, and RAGs, enriches all components with compliance and security information, applies policies, and simulates adversarial attacks with AI red teaming.
 Integrated into CI/CD pipelines, Mend AI brings continuous AI risk management into existing pre-development stages.

 Key features: